 As to a dog’s tail?

 Which is ultimately more important?
-Does it matter?
+Happiness or poetic profundity?
+Does it even matter?

 Now shall I make my soul,